yaacov/kubectl-sql/README.md

 ## What does it do ?

-kubesql provides a simple and easy to use way to search for Kubernetes resources.

 kubesql let you select Kubernetes resources based on the value of one or more resource fields, using human readable easy to use SQL like query langauge.